Tory councillor apologises for sharing ‘Muslim women as patio umbrellas’ post

 Aberdeenshire councillor and deputy provost Ron McKail is reported to have shared an image of three folded black patio umbrellas on Facebook.

-The post from 2016 included the text: “I spent half an hour talking to them, wanting to learn about their culture until the bartender cut me off and told me they were patio umbrellas.”
+The post shared in 2016 included the text: “I spent half an hour talking to them, wanting to learn about their culture until the bartender cut me off and told me they were patio umbrellas.”

 The apology came amid a wider row in the party over comments made by former foreign secretary Boris Johnson on burkas.